Affiliate links on Android Authority may earn us a commission. Learn more.

 Install fonts on Windows from the web

 Download the font from the internet, and open the location where it is saved.
 If the font is in a ZIP file, you will need to extract it.
 Navigate to the folder where the extracted font files are.

-Make sure to keep the Windows File Explorer window with the fonts right next to the Fonts settings window.
+Keep the Windows File Explorer window with the fonts right next to the Fonts settings window.

 Click and hold the font file (generally a .ttf file), and drag and drop it onto the box in the Fonts settings window that says Drag and drop to install.
-Windows will install the font, which will appear in the list right underneath.
+Windows will install the font, which will appear in the list underneath.

 Where are fonts stored in Windows?

 Fonts have a local storage location on Windows, just like apps do.
 Windows stores the fonts in the following location.

 You can open up Windows File Explorer and navigate to that path.
 Windows lists all the installed fonts in this folder.
 If you want to preview a file, double-click the font, and it will open up in a new preview window.